TerrePorter/StringBladeCompiler/README.md

 Config
 =======================

-Default cache time for the compiled string template is 300 seconds (5 mins), this can be changed in the config file or when calling a view.
+Default cache time for the compiled string template is 300 seconds (5 mins), this can be changed in the config file, env file, or when calling a view.
 The change is global to all string templates.

+`STRING_BLADE_CACHE_TIMEOUT=300`

+Autoloading of blade custom directives can be changed in the config and env files.

+`STRING_BLADE_AUTOLOAD=false`

 Note: If using homestead or some other vm, the host handles the filemtime of the cache file.
 This means the vm may have a different time than the file.
 If the cache is not expiring as expected, check the times between the systems.